 _data folder to match my preferred names for the menu items.
 I then modified the referenced folders and files and began changing the template to represent the pages that I wanted.

 I eventually realized that the commits I made on my repository weren’t showing up as GitHub contributions.
-I looked at how GitHub counts contributions and saw the following conditons must all be true for my commits to count:
+I looked at how GitHub counts contributions and saw the following conditions must all be true for my commits to count:

 - The email address used for the commits is associated with your GitHub account.